Home

 Scala

 Slice, substring.
-A slice is part of a list.
-It may only contain the elements at positions 4 through 8.
+A slice is part of a list—it may only contain the elements at a range of positions.
 A substring is a string slice.
 It might only contain some characters.

 Shows a slice

-StringOps info.
-With StringOps in Scala, we apply slice to strings.
+We can take slices of strings in Scala.
 We take substrings with a start index, and a last index (not a length).
 List uses the same syntax.

 Substring example.
 In Scala we can call the Substring method as in Java.
 But a string can also be sliced with the slice function.
 Some implicit conversions make this possible.